 2. Love: Christ’s Church truly loves God and one another.
 Christ’s disciples are to be known by their love for one another (John 13:35, 14:21-24, 1 John 3:10, 16, 5:1-3).
 Their love for one another is included in their love for God in which their love for God is seen by their obedience in observing all that Christ has commanded (1 John 5:2-3, John 14:23, Matt.
 28:20).
 The Church loves one another so much that they follow Jesus’ pattern and lay down their lives for one another for there is no greater love (1 John 3:16-17, John 15:13, Rom.
 5:8).
 The Church practices true religion in the care of true widows and orphans (Jas.
 1:27, 1 Tim.
 5:3-10).
 They give freely without having to follow the obsolete command to tithe (2 Cor.
 9:6-15, cf. Acts 2:44-45, 4:32-35).
 They love their neighbors as oneself, and do to others as each would have others do to them (Luke 6:31, 10:27).
 The Church of Christ is opposed to the murdering of the innocent and the cruel dismemberment of unborn babies (Prov.
 6:17).

 7. Worship: The Church of Christ consists of true worshipers worshiping God in spirit and truth.
 These believers worship in spirit and truth both with their spirit and mind according to the Truth, the Word of God (John 4:23-24, 17:17 1 Cor.
 14:15).
-The Church is God’s temple in which His followers are priests who offer spiritual sacrifices to God, which are their praises, good works, and sharing (1 Pet.
+True worshipers do not worship as David brought the physical worship into Jerusalem (John 4:21).
+Now, the Church is God’s temple in which His followers are priests who offer spiritual sacrifices to God, which are their praises, good works, and sharing (1 Pet.
 2:5, Heb.
 13:15-16).
 Christians do not forsake the Assembly, but seek to come together to worship, edify, and stir one another to love and good works (1 Cor.
 14:26, Heb.
 2:12, 10:24).
 All who speak, sing, and pray in the Assembly must do so by understandable and meaningful words rather than unintelligible sounds and soulless instruments (1 Cor.
 14:7-19).
 The congregation sings among themselves with one voice in thanksgiving to God and teaching one another (Rom.
 15:5-6, Eph.
 5:19, Col. 3:16).
 Christians are diligent not to worship for show or display of talents (Matt.
 6:1-8, 23:4-6, Mark 12:38-40, Rom.
 12:3-8).